Emergency at Ben Gurion? Clear, fast guidance even late at night. Go to emergency page

 A detention or hold by border control is not always a final decision.
 It can be a short review to verify documents or clarify the purpose of travel.
 The emergency page explains urgent guidance options.

 You can ask what the review is about and whether any additional document would help.
-If you can explain briefly and provide a supporting document, do so calmly.
+If you can explain briefly and provide a supporting document, do so clearly.

 Keep a clear record of what was said and any written notice you received.